abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 ## Iteration

 Notice how in the `iterateDefCPS` function, all the recursive calls are at [tail call]{.w} positions.
 That is, the last thing done in the `iterateDefCPS` function is to invoke itself recursively.
-Now we do tail call optimization and replace the recursive calls with iteration:
+Now we can do tail call optimization and replace the recursive calls with iteration:

 ```java
 static <T> void iterate(Tree<T> tree, Consumer<T> action, Cont<T> cont) {